Small Businesses, Financial, and Operating Resources

 - Click here for more details on all DEO Information.

-For individuals seeking unemployment benefits or have questions about their application status, the Department of Economic Opportunity (DEO) has NEW multiple options for claimants to seek assistance:
+For individuals seeking unemployment benefits or have questions about their application status, the Department of Economic Opportunity (DEO) has multiple options for claimants to seek assistance:

 - Click here for a mobile friendly online application.